blackbaud/stache1/tutorials/getting-started/index.md

 note: |
   This is a prototype.
 As the API matures, this content will change.

   This tutorial will help the dev start integrating with constant contact.
 It will make it easy to get started in a few steps.
-It will guide the user through the Azure API managment plaform including setting up a developer account, logging in, getting api keys, starting your integration, using the technical reference and api console, orienting the user to the developer guides, authentication, tutorials, support and resources.
+It will guide the user through the Azure API management platform including setting up a developer account, logging in, getting api keys, starting your integration, using the technical reference and api console, orienting the user to the developer guides, authentication, tutorials, support and resources.
 ---

 # Get Started with the {{ site.productname }} API #